TreyGower7/isstracker/README.md

 Data and Unit Information
 -----------------------------
 All data being reported in each epoch has units time, km, km/s respectively.
-Where the epoch is time and date X,Y,Z is in km and X_DOT,Y_DOT, and Z_DOT are all in km/s.
+Where the epoch is time and date X,Y,Z is in km and vector <X_DOT,Y_DOT,Z_DOT> is in km/s.

-Longitude and latitude are given in degrees.
+Longitude and latitude are given in degrees based on the earch.
 Altitude is a distance extending in the normal direction from earth to the ISS.

 ***When curling the speed function speed is returned in km/s as well.***